rhodyprog4ds/BrownFall25/resources/glossary.md

 :  an algorithm that finds patterns in data
 :  implemented in the `fit` method in `sklearn`

+location parameter
+:  parameter of a distribution that controls where it is spatially. e.g. mean in a Gaussian

 mask
 :  take a subset using booleans; False values are dropped and True are kept :  like multiplying by an array with 0 and 1s in it.

+model
+:  (general) the set of assumptions, the simplification of the world :  (statistics) a mathematical simplification of the world in probabilistic terms

 numpy array
 :  a type provided by numpy to represent matrices, used by `pd.DataFrame.values` [doc](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.values.html) and accessed by `pd.DataFrame.to_numpy` [doc](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_numpy.html#pandas.DataFrame.to_numpy)